opencontrol/example-pipelines/output/RA-5.md

 # RA-5
 ## Addressed by:
+ - AlienVault
  - OWASP Zap
+ - Nessus
  - Amazon Machine Images

- - AlienVault
- - Nessus
+AlienVault USM for AWS runs AWS friendly Authenticated vulnerability scans within the AWS infrastructure

+## RA-5 a
+OWASP Zap is used to conduct web Application scanning primarily for the OWASP Top 10.
+18F uses it as an integrated security testing tool for finding vulnerabilities in web applications.
+18F will provide more automated functionally of security tests using OWASP ZAP and Jenkins for its software development lifecycle and continuous integration functions.

 ## RA-5 b